 Homeschooling in Rome

-Because public schooling in Italy is free and of high quality, few families homeschool their children.
-Though this number is slowly growing as homeschooling could be more convenient for some.
+Because public schooling in Italy is free and of high quality, few families used to homeschool their children.
+This number is slowly growing, particularly in light of the pandemic, and many see homeschooling as more convenient than traditional schools.

 Tutors in Rome